top of page

 Who should NOT take Levulan®?

-Levulan® Kerastick should not be taken by patients who have cutaneous photosensitivity at wavelengths at 400-450 nm, porphyria, or known allergies to porphyrins, and in patients with known sensitivity to any of the components of the Levulan Kerastick for Topical Solution.
+Levulan® Kerastick should not be taken by patients who have cutaneous photosensitivity at wavelengths of 400-450 nm, porphyria, or known allergies to porphyrins, or in patients with known sensitivity to any of the components of Levulan® Kerastick for Topical Solution.

 Levulan® Kerastick has not been tested on patients with inherited or acquired coagulation defects.
-There have been no formal studies of the interaction of Levulan® Kerastick for Topical Solution with any other drugs and no drug-specific interactions were noted during any of the controlled clinical trials.
-It is possible that concomitant use of other known photosensitizing agents might increase the photosensitivity reaction of actinic keratoses treated with the Levulan® Kerastick.
+There have been no formal studies of the interaction of Levulan® Kerastick for Topical Solution with any other drugs, and no drug-specific interactions were noted during any of the controlled clinical trials.
+It is possible that concomitant use of other known photosensitizing agents might increase the photosensitivity reaction of actinic keratoses treated with Levulan® Kerastick.
 It is important to tell your physician if you are taking any oral medications or using any topical prescription or non-prescription products on your face or scalp.
-Tell Dr. Sasmor if you are pregnant or nursing.

 What are the possible side effects?

-The most common side effects include scaling/crusting, hypo/hyper-pigmentation, itching, stinging, and/or burning, erythema and edema.
-Severe stinging and/or burning at one or more lesions being treated was reported by at least 50% of patients at some time during the treatment.
+The most common side effects include scaling/crusting, hypo/hyper-pigmentation, itching, stinging, and/or burning, erythema, and edema.
+Severe stinging and/or burning at one or more lesions being treated was reported by at least 50% of patients at some time during treatment.

 What precautions should be taken?